 COVID-19 MITIGATION MEASURES

-• Departments will be checking emails and voicemails remotely.
+• Departments are staffed.
 The public and residents are encouraged to use these forms of contact.
 Contact information is available on the City’s website at http://www.wyandotte.net/contact_us/index.php.

 • Waste Management has reduced their work force and will be focusing on the performance of essential services during this emergency.
 The collection and disposal of solid waste is an essential service and Waste Management will continue to perform this work.
 However, Waste Management will not be picking up bulk items, a non-essential service, until further notice in order to concentrate on performing regular trash pickup on schedule.
 Bulk items include furniture, carpet, mattresses, appliances, etc.

-Kindly do no set out bulk items for collection until the Declaration of Emergency is lifted.
+Kindly do not set out bulk items for collection until further notice.

 • Please utlize the drop box is located just West of the drive thru in the City Hall parking lot where payments, yard waste and toter applications, property transfer affidavits, principal residence forms, etc. can be submitted.
 Forms and applications are available on our website.
-The drop box will be emptied multiple times throughout the day.
 Please leave your name, phone number and address in case we need to contact you for additional information.